 In Greece, a portrait of a recent recruit of the AJCM, a man of culture with a thousand faces and a thousand projects, who brings with him the solidarity commitment of young Greeks.

-The end of the group marks the beginning of his doctoral studies.
-In 2008, Andreas became a doctor in cultural sociology and began a thesis entitled “Minorities and Social Exclusion”.
+The end of the group marked the beginning of his doctoral programme.
+In 2008, Andreas became a doctor in cultural sociology and started a thesis entitled “Minorities and Social Exclusion”.
 He returned to Larissa where his thesis led him to the next stage of his life: he became the scientific director of a house for unaccompanied minor asylum seekers run by the NGO Arsis.
-The experience marks him. « I understood that to really be able to support people in need, you need to know two things: to really know yourself and to never lose sight of the fact that, apart from life’s circumstances, no human being is superior to others. »
+The experience marked him. « I understood that to really be able to support people in need, two things are essential: to really know oneself and to always bear in mind that, apart from life’s circumstances, no human being is superior to the others ».

-But this is obviously not enough.
-Soon, he is also setting up MAKE USE collective for young people between 16 and 30 years old who want to « act as vectors of solidarity, to identify and understand social problems and solve them ».
-As with SMouTh, he is getting European programmes to enable these young people to travel to meet other young people across Europe who share the same ideals and thus transform local good will into global actions on a European scale.
-And since he also wants to express himself, since 2016, he has been creating with friends a new rock band, Birthday Kicks, which is now in its second album.
+But this was obviously not enough for him.
+Soon, he also set up the MAKE USE collective for young people between 16 and 30 years old who want to « act as vectors of solidarity, to identify and understand social problems and solve them ».
+As for SMouTh, he has secured European programmes to enable these young people to travel to meet other young people across Europe who share the same ideals and thus transform local goodwill into global actions on a European scale.
+And as he also wanted to express himself, since 2016 he has created with some friends a new rock band, “Birthday Kicks”, which is now on its second album.

 Utopian?
 The term seems to appeal to him instantly.
-With a newfound self-confidence, he readily admits it. « Utopia is the unattainable goal that you still have to try to reach.
+With a renewed self-confidence, he readily admits it. « Utopia is the unattainable goal that you still have to try to reach.
 But whether or not to reach it is not really important.
-What matters is how far we’ve come”.
+What matters is the journey itself ».

-Photo Giannis Floulis
+Photo by Giannis Floulis